scaldi/scaldi-website/learn.md

 play.application.loader = scaldi.play.ScaldiApplicationLoader
 {% endhighlight %}

-Even though play also has `play.api.inject.Module`, just like scaldi, it nothing more that a container for binding definitions which it provides for the plugins and play core framework.
+Even though play also has `play.api.inject.Module`, just like scaldi, it nothing more than a container for binding definitions, which it collects from plugins and play core.
 Play itself will not instantiate or initialize these bindings - it's task for `ScaldiApplicationLoader`.
-After `ScaldiApplicationLoader` got these binding definitions from play, it's able to construct the `scaldi.Injector` from it, which knows how to initialize and wire all of the bindings for play core, plugins and your application.
+After `ScaldiApplicationLoader` got these binding definitions from play, it's able to construct the `scaldi.Injector` from it, which knows how to initialize and wire all of the bindings from play core, plugins and your application.

 In order to provide you application modules to play application, you need to add them to the list of enabled modules in the `conf/application.conf` with
 `play.modules.enabled` property: